huangwb8/GSClassifier.principle/docs/Advanced-development.md

 ## About

 + The book `R packages` is a straightaway and useful reference book for R developers.
-The free-access website of `R packages` is [https://r-pkgs.org/](https://r-pkgs.org/).
-As a developer of R, if you haven't hear about it, it's strongly recommanded to just read it.
-Hadley Wickham, the main author of the book, is an active R developer and have led some master works like `ggplot2` and `plyr`.
+The free-access website for `R packages` is [https://r-pkgs.org/](https://r-pkgs.org/).
+As a developer of R, if you haven't heard about it, it's strongly recommended to just read it.
+Hadley Wickham, the main author of the book, is an active R developer and has led some masterworks like `ggplot2` and `plyr`.

 + With `GSClassifier` package, it could be easy for users to build a model only with certain gene sets and transcriptomics data.
-If you are interesting in sharing your model, `GSClassifier` also provides a simple methodology for this vision.
+If you are interested in sharing your model, `GSClassifier` also provides a simple methodology for this vision.
 In this section, let's see how to achieve it!

 First, load the package